Omair-Rahman/Face-Mask-Detection/LatexSourceFile/readme.txt

-This folder contains latex source files and figures
+This folder contains latex source files and figures.